-I got with Lloyd and he agreed to let me use the apartments.
+I got with Lloyd and he agreed to let me use the apartments to store the stuff.
 The garage was not available as he had a guy using it for woodworking.

 I picked up the truck in Twin Falls and it was snowing hard.
 I had no experience driving a diesel truck with a clutch and manual shift and was nervous about it.